• Reading time:7 mins read

 Terrified, Snow White ran deeper into the forest, tears streaming down her face.
 The trees whispered and the birds chirped, but all she felt was fear and loneliness.

 As the sun began to set, casting long shadows, Snow White stumbled upon a charming little cottage.
 The cottage was so tiny and cute that it seemed to belong in a fairy tale.
-Exhausted and scared, Snow White knocked on the door, and when there was no answer, she timidly entered.
+Exhausted and scared, Snow White knocked on the door, and when there was no answer, she quietly entered.
 Inside, she found a cozy, messy little home.
 There were seven small beds, a table filled with half-eaten bowls of porridge, and an array of tiny chairs.

 Snow White felt tired and hungry, so she decided to clean the cottage and prepare a meal for its inhabitants.
 She sang as she worked, and her voice was so sweet that it echoed through the woods.